Alex-E-Mello/Data-Structures-Course/README.md

 # Food Database Project
 Our project demonstrates our grasp of database concepts by implementing a database-backed application using a relational database management system.

-We created a Flask application that showcases our database information.
+We created a Flask application that showcases information from fast food restaurants such as:
+* Restaurant details
+* Items
+    * Price
+    * Nutrition Information
+* Combinations
+    * Items included
+    * Aggregate nutrition information

 ## Tech
 Our project uses a number of tech to work properly: